Björk: 1965–1984: Early life and career beginnings

 During her teens, after the diffusion of punk rock music in Iceland, Björk formed the all-girl punk band Spit and Snot.
 In 1980, she formed a jazz fusion group, Exodus, collaborated in another group, JAM80, and graduated from music school.
-In 1982, she and bassist Jakob Magnússon formed another group, Tappi Tíkarrass ("Cork the Bitch's Ass" in Icelandic), and released EP Bitið fast í vitið ("Bite Hard Into Hell" in Icelandic), in August 1982.
+In 1981, she and bassist Jakob Magnússon formed another group, Tappi Tíkarrass ("Cork the Bitch's Ass" in Icelandic), and released the EP Bitið fast í vitið ("Bite Hard Into the Mind" in Icelandic), in August 1982.
 Their album Miranda was released in December 1983.
 The group was featured in the documentary Rokk í Reykjavík, with Björk being featured on the cover of the VHS release.
 Around this time, Björk met guitarist Þór Eldon and surrealist group Medusa, which also included poet Sjón, with whom she started a lifelong collaboration and formed a group, Rokka Rokka Drum.
 She described her time as part of Medusa as "a gorgeous D.I.Y. organic university: extreme fertility!"
 Björk appeared as a featured artist on "Afi", a track from the Björgvin Gíslason 1983 record Örugglega.

-Due to the imminent discontinuance of radio show Áfangar, two radio personalities, Ásmundur Jónsson and Guðni Rúnar, requested musicians to play on a last live radio show.
+Due to the imminent cancelling of radio show Áfangar, two radio personalities, Ásmundur Jónsson and Guðni Rúnar, requested musicians to play on a last live radio show.
 Björk joined with Einar Melax (from the group Fan Houtens Kókó), Einar Örn Benediktsson (from Purrkur Pillnikk), Guðlaugur Kristinn Óttarsson and Sigtryggur Baldursson (from Þeyr), and Birgir Mogensen (from Spilafífl) to perform in the concert.
 The group developed a gothic rock sound.
 During this experience, Björk began to develop her vocalisation – punctuated by howls and shrieks.
 The project performed as Gott kvöld during the concert.
 When they later decided to keep playing together as a group, they used the name Kukl ("Sorcery" in Icelandic).
 Björk's acquaintance gave the group their studio to record in and released their first single in 1983.
 Their first big performance at a festival in Iceland was headlined by English anarchist punk band Crass, whose record label, Crass Records offered the band a record deal.
 The Eye was released in 1984, followed by a two-month tour in Europe, which also included a performance at Roskilde Festival in Denmark.
 This made Kukl the first Icelandic band to play at the festival.
 During this period Björk published a hand-coloured book of poems.
 Um Úrnat frá Björk was distributed in 1984.